-Technology related work order requests are tracked via the NetHelpdesk which is located in the ITS department.
-NetHelpdesk software was implemented to capture work order requests and provide a mechanism for measuring efficiency and determining staffing level adjustments.
-Functionality includes call management and tracking, knowledge management, problem resolution, and self-help capabilities.
+Technology related work order requests are tracked via the NetHelpdesk work order system which is hosted by the ITS department.
+The NetHelpdesk system was implemented to capture work order requests and provide a mechanism for measuring efficiency and determining staffing level adjustments.
+Functionality includes call management and tracking, knowledge management, problem resolution, and self- help capabilities.